What is Molly (MDMA)?

 Side Effects of Snorting Molly

-The desired effects produced from the use of Molly include high energy and a positive mood.
-People seek the feelings of heightened sensory perception from the hallucinogen’s effects and enjoy feelings of euphoria that come on when abusing the drug.
+The desired effects produced by Molly include high energy and a positive mood.
+People seek the feelings of heightened sensory perception from the hallucinogen’s effects and enjoy the feelings of euphoria that come on when abusing the drug.
 Can you snort Extacy?
 While you may feel pleasure, it can cause some complications.

 Do you snort Molly? or are you suspecting loved ones who sniff MDMA?
-Snorting Ecstacy in combination with other drugs or in high doses can produce very unpleasant side effects, including:
+Snorting Ecstacy in combination with other drugs or high doses can produce very unpleasant side effects, including: